Dark Passage (film): Plot

-After his bandages are removed, Parry reluctantly parts from Irene.
-Recognizing his peril, he decides to flee the city before trying to prove his innocence.
-At a diner, an undercover policeman becomes suspicious of his behavior.
-The detective asks for identification, but Parry claims to have left it at his hotel.
-Parry darts in front of a moving car to escape.
-Finding a hotel to hide in, he is surprised by the man he’d knocked out the day of his escape.
-Baker, a callow schemer and fellow ex-con of San Quentin, has been following Parry ever since.
-Holding Parry at gunpoint, he now demands that Irene pay him $60,000, a third of what she’s worth, or he will turn Parry in for a $5,000 reward.
-Parry agrees, and Baker obliges him to drive the pair to Irene's apartment.
-Claiming to take a shortcut, Parry detours to a secluded spot underneath the Golden Gate Bridge, disarms Baker, and questions him; the answers convince Parry that Madge is behind the deaths of his wife and George.
+After his bandages are removed, Parry reluctantly parts from Irene to avoid compromising her further.
+At a diner, an off-duty detective becomes suspicious of his behavior and asks for identification.
+When Parry claims to have left it at his hotel, the detective escorts him, but Parry darts in front of a moving car to escape.
+Finding a hotel to hide in, he is surprised by the motorist he knocked out the day of his escape.
+Baker, a callow schemer and ex-con of San Quentin, has been following Parry since reviving and seeing Irene picking Parry up.
+Holding Parry at gunpoint, Baker now demands Irene pay him $60,000, a third of her worth, or he will turn Parry in for a $5,000 reward and implicate Irene.
+Parry pretends to agree reluctantly to the terms.
+On the way to Irene's apartment, claiming to take a shortcut, Parry detours to a secluded spot underneath the Golden Gate Bridge, disarms Baker, and questions him; the answers convince Parry that Madge is behind the deaths of his wife and George.
 The two men fight, and Baker falls to his death.

-Parry goes to Madge's apartment.
-Knowing she does not recognize him with his new face, he pretends to be a friend of Bob's and feigns interest in courting her.
-She soon reveals his true identity and he accuses Madge of the two murders.
-He shows her that he has all the accusations written down, and attempts to coerce her into a confession.
-She refuses, and during their argument dashes behind a curtain and plunges through a window to her death.
+Knowing Madge will not recognize his new face, Parry calls on her, pretending to be a friend of Bob's and feigning interest in courting her.
+Recognizing his voice, she soon discovers his true identity; Parry accuses Madge of the two murders and attempts to coerce her into signing a confession.
+She refuses, and during their ensuing argument and physical struggle she plunges through a window to her death.

-Knowing he cannot prove his innocence, and that he will likely be accused of Madge's murder as well, Parry decides again to flee.
-In a bus station, he sees a man and woman talking agitatedly; he puts a romantic song on a jukebox, and the man and woman calm down.
-He phones Irene, telling her to meet him in seaside Paita, Peru; she promises she will.
+Certain he will be accused of Madge's murder, as well as George's and his wife's, and unable to prove his innocence, Parry decides again to flee.
+At the bus station, seeing a romantic couple interact, he whimsically plays the song "Too Marvelous for Words" on the jukebox, a song he had played at Irene's apartment; he decides to phone Irene, asking her to meet him in seaside Paita, Peru.
+She readily promises she will.

-As Parry has a drink in a palm-studded bar, he hears the band suddenly begin playing the song "Too Marvelous for Words", the song he often played on the phonograph in Irene's apartment, and the song he'd played on the jukebox.
+Sometime later, as Parry has a drink in a palm-studded bar in Paita, he hears the band suddenly begin playing the song "Too Marvelous for Words".
 Looking up, he sees Irene.
 The couple embraces and slow dances to their song.